HT4w5/cernet-auto-login-scripts/README.md

 Works in the you-know-which institution's dorms, via wired connection.

+Probably works for the you-know-which ISP's login, too.
+Just add appendix to ID in script.

 Tested on alpine 3.18 Proxmox LXC.
 Should work on any distro.

 ## Dependencies